 There are 2 main types of TPN lines used to give nutrition through the catheter:

 Central line.
-This kind of line is often used for infants and very young children.
+This kind of line is often used for babies and very young children.
 The catheter is placed into a vein in the neck or chest.
 This allows nutrients to be delivered close to the large blood vessels of the heart.
-The catheter has ports (openings) to give nutrition and medications as needed.
+The catheter has openings (ports) to give nutrition and medicines as needed.